 Its many highlights include beautiful beaches on Lago Lacar, mountain treks, stunning lakes and waterfalls.

-Playa Yuco and Quila Quina are my personal favorite areas of this park.
+Playa Yuco (pictured above) and Quila Quina are my personal favorite areas of this park.

 The short all-levels hike to the Cascada Chachin waterfall is a close second.